Gurobi/gurobi-casestudy-esups/docs/optimization-approach.md

 All of this means that optimization is becoming an essential tool for decision-making in various industries, from logistics to finance.

 The type of mathematical optimization model this case study looks at is a linear program (LP), which was described above.
-But there are many other flavors of models, which are more complex than LPs and can help modelers represent extremely complex problems mathematically.
+But there are many other flavors of models, which are more complex than LPs and can help modelers represent advanced non-linear problems mathematically.
 If you are curious about what this means for real-life applications, take a look below at some of the examples!

-## A Few Real-World Examples:
+## Further Model Types

 ### 1. Mixed-Integer Linear Program (MILP):

 MILPs are widely used in logistics and supply chain optimization.
 A real-world example is vehicle routing for delivery companies like UPS or FedEx, where the goal is to minimize the total distance traveled or delivery time, while meeting constraints such as vehicle capacity, delivery time windows, and route restrictions.
 Advanced MILP solvers allow these companies to dynamically adjust routes in real-time, respond to traffic conditions, and make last-minute changes.
 This type of optimization is also critical in energy management, such as optimizing the scheduling of power generation plants to meet fluctuating demand, while minimizing costs and adhering to regulatory and operational constraints.

 ### 2. Mixed-Integer Quadratic Program (MIQP):

 MIQPs find applications in financial portfolio optimization, where the goal is to maximize returns while minimizing risk.
 In this context, the quadratic term represents the risk (variance or covariance of asset returns), and the integer constraints can represent decisions, like “buy or don’t buy” a particular asset, or “fully divest from one sector.”
-Hedge funds and asset management firms use MIQP to optimize asset allocation, considering various market scenarios and investment constraints.
-The ability to handle complex quadratic relationships between variables makes MIQP suitable for any industry where risk management and trade-offs are involved, such as in optimizing communication networks and antenna placements.
+Hedge funds and asset management firms use MIQPs to optimize asset allocation, considering various market scenarios and investment constraints.
+The ability to handle complex quadratic relationships between variables makes MIQPs suitable for any industry where risk management and trade-offs are involved, such as in optimizing communication networks and antenna placements.

-### 3. Mixed Integer with Quadratic Constraints Program (MIQCP):
+### 3. Mixed Integer Quadratically Constrained Program (MIQCP):

 MIQCPs are used in engineering design and manufacturing—for example, to optimize the layout of a factory floor or the design of an aircraft wing.
 The quadratic constraints might represent aerodynamic properties or stress limits, while integer variables can represent decisions like the number of machines or parts used.
-In the pharmaceutical industry, MIQCP can help optimize drug formulation processes by considering a wide range of constraints like stability, release rates, and production costs.
+In the pharmaceutical industry, MIQCPs can help optimize drug formulation processes by considering a wide range of constraints like stability, release rates, and production costs.
 The combination of integer and quadratic constraints allows for highly tailored solutions that can significantly reduce costs and improve performance in complex industrial systems.

 ## The Power of Mathematical Optimization

-In addition, optimization programs like Gurobi offer powerful tools such as pre-solve, which can significantly simplify models before they are solved.
-For instance, the country-level ESUPS model we’re working on would typically require 812 iterations of the simplex algorithm to reach a solution.
-However, with pre-solve enabled, we can reduce that number to just one iteration!
-This kind of optimization not only saves time, but also dramatically reduces computational costs.
+In addition, optimization programs like Gurobi offer powerful features such as presolve, which can significantly simplify models before they are solved.
+For instance, the country-level ESUPS model we’re working on would typically require hundreds of iterations of the simplex algorithm to reach an optimal solution.
+However, with presolve enabled, we can reduce that number to just a few iterations!
+These and similar techniques not only save time, but also dramatically reduce computational costs.

-Imagine the impact if large language models (LLMs) like ChatGPT could suddenly use 23% fewer computational resources to train and run, or if their size could be reduced by two orders of magnitude while maintaining the same level of performance.
-This would save hundreds of millions of dollars and lead to a surge in locally hosted LLMs.
-Similarly, in the field of optimization, problems that were once considered too large or too complex to solve are becoming increasingly feasible each year.
+Problems that were once considered too large or too complex to solve are becoming increasingly feasible each year.

 Just like machine learning algorithms, the mathematical foundations behind optimization techniques can be quite intricate, and certainly justify the rigor of PhD programs.
-However, as with popular libraries like PyTorch, TensorFlow, and XGBoost, you don’t need to master all the underlying math to use these tools effectively—it’s more important to know how to set up the problem correctly.
+However, as with popular ML libraries like PyTorch, TensorFlow, and XGBoost, you don’t need to master all the underlying math to use these tools effectively—it’s more important to know how to set up the problem correctly.

-For the rest of this notebook, we’ll focus on how to formulate optimization problems and use accessible tools like Gurobi to solve them.
+For the rest of this case study, we’ll focus on how to formulate optimization problems and use accessible tools like Gurobi to solve them.